Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-24-Margaret-St-Clair-Prott.md

 # Overall: 3/9.
 I can sense St. Clair's dark humour here but I don't appreciate her skill of storytelling here.
 By the way, I like this opinion.
 > St. Clair thought the field didn't always understand or reward sophisticated humor, too invested in a headlong rush toward the perfect earnest.

+It's said that this article was not claimed as the best of Clair's works, so maybe I would read more of her.